maxgallo/talk-you-dont-know-mobx-state-tree/presentation.md

 <br/>

 - You could use it for both **Actions** and **Views**
-- Carefull about circular dependencies
+- Circular dependencies while loading could be non-trivial

 ![left fit](assets/codeExamples/communicationInjection/carbon.png)